Fossa (animal): Human interactions

 Only two protected areas are thought to contain 500 or more adult fossas: Masoala National Park and Midongy-Sud National Park, although these are also thought to be overestimated.
 Too little population information has been collected for a formal population viability analysis, but estimates suggest that none of the protected areas support a viable population.
 If this is correct, the extinction of the fossa may take as much as 100 years to occur as the species gradually declines.
 In order for the species to survive, it is estimated that at least 555 km2 is needed to maintain smaller, short-term viable populations, and at least 2000 km2 for populations of 500 adults.

 Taboo, known in Madagascar as fady, offers protection for the fossa and other carnivores.
 In the Marolambo District (part of the Atsinanana region in Toamasina Province), the fossa has traditionally been hated and feared as a dangerous animal.
 It has been described as "greedy and aggressive", known for taking fowl and piglets, and believed to "take little children who walk alone into the forest".
 Some do not eat it for fear that it will transfer its undesirable qualities to anyone who consumes it.
 However, the animal is also taken for bushmeat; a study published in 2009 reported that 57 percent of villages (8 of 14 sampled) in the Makira forest consume fossa meat.
 The animals were typically hunted using slingshots, with dogs, or most commonly, by placing snare traps on animal paths.
 Near Ranomafana National Park, the fossa, along with several of its smaller cousins and the introduced small Indian civet (Viverricula indica), are known to "scavenge on the bodies of ancestors", which are buried in shallow graves in the forest.
 For this reason, eating these animals is strictly prohibited by fady.
 However, if they wander into villages in search of domestic fowl, they may be killed or trapped.
 Small carnivore traps have been observed near chicken runs in the village of Vohiparara.
 Retaliatory killing of fossas in response to their predation on coops is common as well; people with an educational attainment were more likely to dislike fossas, and those that disliked fossas were more likely to report having killed one.

 Fossas are occasionally held in captivity in zoos.
 They first bred in captivity in 1974 in the zoo of Montpellier, France.
 The next year, at a time when there were only eight fossas in the world's zoos, the Duisburg Zoo in Germany acquired one; this zoo later started a successful breeding program, and most zoo fossas now descend from the Duisburg population.
 Research on the Duisburg fossas has provided much data about their biology.
+As of 2018, 117 individuals were known to be held at 47 zoological institutions around the world.

 The fossa was depicted as an antagonist in the 2005 DreamWorks animated film Madagascar, being referred to as the "foosa", and accurately shown as the lemurs' most feared predator.